ChickenCoderzzz/CoachAssist/README.md

 CoachAssist is a football analytics and game analysis platform designed to help coaches and analysts manage teams, review game footage, track player performance, and generate data-driven insights through interactive visualizations and AI-assisted tools.

+CoachAssist is intended to run locally in a development environment for academic demonstration purposes.
+The project is fully deployable and includes the required backend/frontend source code, configuration structure, dependency setup, and startup instructions necessary to run the application locally.

 The system combines:
 - Team and roster management
 - Game and player analytics